change93/consul/website/source/docs/acl/acl-system.html.md

 For many scenarios policies and tokens are sufficient, but more advanced setups may benefit from additional components in the ACL system:

+ * **ACL Roles** - Roles allow for grouping a set of policies and service identities into a reusable higher-level entity that can be linked with many tokens.
+(Added in Consul 1.5)

  * **ACL Service Identities** - Service Identities allow for an abbreviated syntax for expressing a kind of policy needed for an token to be usable with [Consul Connect](/docs/connect/index.html).
 At authorization time this acts